ARZ10/AmirBABA/README.md

-**Overview:**

-AmirBABA is a cutting-edge flight booking platform designed to streamline the interaction between passengers and airlines.
-Developed using a micro-services architecture, this application not only facilitates robust scalability and service isolation but also ensures tailored functionalities to cater to the distinct needs of its user groups.

-**Platform Highlights:**

-**User-Friendly Registration System:** Features dedicated microservices for user registration, supporting both passengers and airlines.
-New users can easily sign up with a username and password, integrating seamlessly into the platform.

-**Dynamic Flight Management:** The Flight microservice allows airlines to add and manage their flights, providing a comprehensive overview of schedules.
-Passengers logged into the system gain access to a real-time list of all available flights across various airlines, enabling them to make informed booking decisions.

-**Efficient Ticketing Interface:** Through the Ticket microservice, passengers can book tickets and view their purchase history, while airlines can monitor ticket sales for their flights.
-This service ensures that all transactions are handled smoothly, with immediate updates and confirmations.

-**Seamless Front-End Experience:** The FrontEnd microservice handles all user interactions through a carefully designed interface, ensuring a smooth and responsive experience across HTML and JSP files, supported by robust FrontEnd Servlets.

-**Technical Details:**

-**Dedicated Databases:** Each microservice, along with its own MySQL database, is containerized using Docker.
-This approach not only simplifies deployment across different computing environments but also ensures consistency and scalability of the application infrastructure.

-**Asynchronous and Synchronous Communications:** Utilizes Kubemq for asynchronous messaging between microservices, ensuring fast and reliable data transfer without waiting for responses.
-For synchronous operations, a Kubernetes cluster facilitates direct, real-time communication among services, crucial for operations requiring immediate data consistency.

-**N-layer Architecture:** Each microservice is structured using an n-layer architecture, segregating business logic, data access, and user interface.
-This separation enhances maintainability and allows for agile development and testing practices.

-**Cloud Deployment and Kubemq Integration:** Hosted on Google Cloud, AmirBABA leverages the robustness of cloud infrastructure and employs Kubemq for reliable inter-service messaging, guaranteeing that the system performs optimally even under high demand.

-**Conclusion:**

-AmirBABA merges the convenience of online booking with the efficiency of modern software architectures, making it an ideal choice for today’s fast-paced travel industry.
-It provides a transparent, easy-to-navigate platform for both passengers planning their journeys and airlines managing their operations.

-**Tools Used:**

-1- Java

-2- Apatche Tomcat

-3- Ducker Container

-4- Kubernetes Cluster

-5- Kubmq Channel

-6- Google Cloud Environment

-7- MySQL Database

-8- HTML

-9- CSS

-10- Servlet
+# AmirBABA: Advanced Flight Booking Platform

+## Overview

+AmirBABA is an advanced flight booking platform that enhances the interaction between passengers and airlines through a microservices architecture.
+This platform offers scalable, isolated services that are specifically tailored to meet the diverse requirements of different user groups.

+## Platform Highlights

+### User-Friendly Registration System
+AmirBABA features a dedicated microservice for user registration, accommodating both passengers and airlines.
+New users can sign up effortlessly, using a username and password, and integrate seamlessly with the platform.

+### Dynamic Flight Management
+Our Flight microservice enables airlines to add and manage flight schedules comprehensively.
+Passengers logged into the system can view a real-time list of all available flights across various airlines, helping them make well-informed booking decisions.

+### Efficient Ticketing Interface
+The Ticket microservice allows passengers to book tickets and review their purchase history.
+Airlines benefit from this service as well, as it enables them to track ticket sales efficiently.
+All transactions are processed smoothly, ensuring immediate updates and confirmations.

+### Seamless Front-End Experience
+The FrontEnd microservice is responsible for all user interactions, providing a smooth and responsive experience through a well-designed interface that supports HTML and JSP files, backed by robust FrontEnd Servlets.

+## Technical Details

+### Dedicated Databases
+Each microservice operates its own MySQL database, containerized using Docker.
+This setup simplifies deployment across various environments and enhances the consistency and scalability of our application infrastructure.

+### Asynchronous and Synchronous Communications
+AmirBABA utilizes Kubemq for asynchronous messaging between microservices, which facilitates fast and reliable data transfer without requiring response waits.
+For synchronous operations, a Kubernetes cluster enables direct, real-time communication among services, essential for tasks that demand immediate data consistency.

+### N-layer Architecture
+Our microservices are developed using an n-layer architecture, separating business logic, data access, and user interface layers.
+This architecture improves maintainability and supports agile development and testing practices.

+### Cloud Deployment and Kubemq Integration
+Hosted on the Google Cloud, AmirBABA benefits from the robustness of cloud infrastructure and utilizes Kubemq for efficient inter-service messaging.
+This ensures optimal performance, even under high demand.

+## Conclusion

+AmirBABA combines the convenience of online booking with the efficiency of modern software architectures, positioning it as a top choice for today's dynamic travel industry.
+It offers a transparent, easy-to-navigate platform for passengers planning their journeys and airlines managing their operations.

+## Tools Used

+1. Java
+2. Apache Tomcat
+3. Docker Containers
+4. Kubernetes Cluster
+5. Kubemq Channel
+6. Google Cloud Environment
+7. MySQL Database
+8. HTML
+9. CSS
+10. Servlet